At Rucstall Primary School the safeguarding and protection of our children is everyone's responsibility.

 Our Prevent Lead is Mrs R Griffiths

 Our Designated Teacher for Looked After and Post Looked After is Mr D Mills

 Government has launched a review into sexual abuse in schools.
 Details of which can be found here for parents.

-In response to this Rucstall Primary School is conducting its own review into any allegations or disclosures linked to sexual abuse.
-The aim of this internal review is to analyse disclosures and action taken by the school to ensure that any pupil or staff member has been supported and matters appropriately and swiftly actioned.
+In response to this Rucstall Primary School conducted its own review into any allegations or disclosures linked to sexual abuse.
+The aim of this internal review was to analyse disclosures and action taken by the school to ensure that any pupil or staff member has been supported and matters appropriately and swiftly actioned.

 There is a new dedicated NSPCC helpline available on 0800 136 663